-The concept of personality organization in Otto Kernberg:
+The concept of personality organisation in Otto Kernberg:

-The organization types of neurosis, borderline state, and psychosis are reflected in the dominant personality characteristics of the patient, especially with regard first of the degree of identity integration, 2 of the types of defenses, that he uses common, 3 of its ability to test reality.
+The organisation types of neurosis, borderline state, and psychosis are reflected in the dominant personality characteristics of the patient, especially with regard first to the degree of identity integration, 2 of the types of defences that he uses common, and 3 of its ability to test reality.
 I believe that the neurotic personality structure, in contrast to the structures of borderline states and psychosis, an integrated identity implies.

 Personality Structure

-The neurotic personality structure has a defense organization that is centered on repression and other defense mechanisms of the middle or higher level.
-In contrast, on to structures of borderline states and psychoses in patients who dominate primitive defense mechanisms, center in the mechanism of cleavage.
+The neurotic personality structure has a defence organisation that is centred on repression and other defence mechanisms of the middle or higher level.
+In contrast, the structures of borderline states and psychoses in patients who dominate primitive defence mechanisms centre on the mechanism of cleavage.

 Reality Check

-The reality check is in the personality organization of the neurotic and borderline patients received, in that of the psychotic but is significantly affected.
-These structural criteria can complement the usual behavioral or phenomenological descriptions of patients and contribute to greater accuracy and differential diagnosis of mental illness, especially in hard-classifiable cases.
+The reality check is in the personality organisation of the neurotic and borderline patients received, in that of the psychotic but is significantly affected.
+These structural criteria can complement the usual behavioural or phenomenological descriptions of patients and contribute to greater accuracy and differential diagnosis of mental illness, especially in hard-classifiable cases.

 Other Criteria in Differentiating BPO from Neuroses

-Additional criteria that help differentiate the borderline personality organization of the neuroses, are the presence or absence of non-specific manifestations of Ichschwäche, particularly of anxiety tolerance, of impulse control and ability to sublimation and? for the differential diagnosis of schizophrenia? the presence or absence of primary process thinking in the clinical situation?
-The level and quality of superego integration are additional, for the prognosis important structural features contributing to differentiate between neurosis and borderline personality structure. “
+Additional criteria that help differentiate the borderline personality organisation of the neuroses are the presence or absence of non-specific manifestations of Ichschwäche, particularly of anxiety tolerance, impulse control, and ability to sublimation, and the differential diagnosis of schizophrenia. the presence or absence of primary process thinking in the clinical situation?
+The level and quality of superego integration are additional for the prognosis, important structural features contributing to differentiate between neurosis and borderline personality structure. “

 The Seeds of the Self